PAST2212/domainthreat/README.md

 **TO DO**
 - Add additional fuzzy matching algorithms to increase true positive rate / accurancy.
-- Add further subdomain scan techniques with less rate limit sensitivity
-- Enhance topic keyword detection on subdomain level
+- Enhance source code keyword detection on subdomains
-- Add Possibility to enumerate user mail names
 - Add Possibility to parse Arguments (e.g. workers for multithreading)
 - Evaluate other public newly registered domain sources beside whoisds
-- Work with Classes to improve code readability
+- Logo Recognition / Similarity Matching

 **Additional**
 - Public Source whoisds has capped quantity of daily registrations to 100.000.
 You are also able to use cheap paid sources for daily work for around 9$/month as I do or other public sources
 - Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate.
 Change them if you want to match your particular (company) needs
 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
+- Recommended Python Version >= 3.6